gwpmad/front-end-react/README.md

-# front-end-react
+# front-end-react - a first introduction
 A simple React to-do-list project that lives entirely on the front end.
 Comments everywhere.
 For the purpose of tutoring a friend.

-Remember, you can't spell 'front end' without 'frend' :)
+Remember, you can't spell 'front-end' without 'frend' :)

 Based not a little upon [this](http://codepen.io/pankajparashar/pen/MYzgyW?editors=1000#0).